Skip to content

 git push caution main

-The enclave will start with locksmithd listening on port 8084, waiting for shards.
+The enclave will start with locksmithd listening on reserved port 49504, waiting for shards.

 5. Send shards